JohriLab/Bvalcalc/docs/source/guides/quickstart.rst

 If you had run that command, you'd get a B-map!

-B-maps are useful to identify highly conserved regions of the genome, as a null-model for inference, e.g. :doc:`SweepFinder2 with B-map <./sweepfinder2>`, or to select the most neutrally-evolving sites for e.g. demographic inference, see :doc:`Demographic Inferece with B-map <./demography>`.
+B-maps are useful to identify highly conserved regions of the genome, as a null-model for inference, e.g. :doc:`SweepFinder2 with B-map <./sweepfinder2>`, or to select the most neutrally-evolving sites for e.g. demographic inference, see :doc:`Demographic Inference with B-map <./demography>`.